Barnabamalek/my-first-note-on-e-waste-management/README.md

 # my-first-note-on-e-waste-management

-e-waste, these are electronic devices which are no longer working
+e-waste, these are electronic devices which are no longer working or have no use